INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 One of the issues affecting the decision on what QoS level to use is whether the underlying application receiving the data from MQTT can tolerate ingestion of duplicate messages.
 Delivering a duplicate message to the Edinburgh GIN will not cause any problems.
-However, if an IMO were to deliver two versions of the same data (at the same publication level), and the messages for version 1 were to be delayed and arrive after the messages for version 2, the version 1 data will overwrite the version 2 data.
+However, if an IMO or GIN were to deliver two versions of the same data (at the same publication level), and the messages for version 1 were to be delayed and arrive after the messages for version 2, the version 1 data will overwrite the version 2 data.
 This scenario is unlikely.